If you’re looking for your next side hustle or a full-time business, learning how to make enamel pins is a great option to consider.

 By customizing your backer cards, you can help make your pins even more memorable.
 You can start by keeping them themed with your online shop, using a matching color scheme and any logos you may have.

 But how about taking a step further by including QR codes on your site?
+You can quickly create on with Shopify's free QR code generator.
 Consider offering exclusive discount codes for second purchases only on the card to attract more customers.

 Marketing Your Enamel Pin Business